-We spend about a third of our lives asleep.
+We spend about a third of our lives sleeping.
 This alone shows that sleep plays a central role in our lives.
 And not without reason: sleep has many functions that are essential for a healthy everyday life.
-Find out here what exactly happens during sleep and how you can get the most out of it.
+Here you can find out what exactly happens during sleep and how you can get the best out of your sleep.

 - Sleep phases at a glance

 sleep = doing nothing?
 None!
 Numerous essential processes take place during sleep, because sleep is the central regeneration period for our body and especially for our brain.
 For a long time it was assumed that our brain is less active during sleep - in fact, it is just differently active.
 During the day it processes information continuously and these processes require a lot of energy.
 Although the brain is only 2% of our body volume, it consumes approx. 20% of the total energy.
 When we calm down and close our eyes, the activity of our nerve cells (neurons) is reduced and energy consumption slowly decreases.

 During the night we then go through several sleep cycles, which in turn are divided into different sleep phases.
 A cycle lasts approx. 90 to 110 minutes and is repeated several times a night.
 The first two sleep cycles are particularly important for brain recovery.
 Therefore, they are also referred to as core sleep.